What to eat Kenya? culinary specialties and gastronomy

 To be avoided To be avoided Kenya

-In order to avoid some intestinal inconveniences, some basic advice is necessary.
-Related to the ingestion of contaminated food or drinks, the famous "tourista" or "traveler's diarrhea" has an infectious origin, mostly bacterial (Escherichia coli, salmonella), sometimes viral (rotavirus, norovirus), or parasitic (such as amoebas).
-It is therefore advisable to systematically wash your hands before meals and any food handling.
-In the absence of soap and water, use a hydro-alcoholic solution.
-In general, avoid ice cubes, raw foods, raw vegetables and unpeeled fruits. " Cook it, peel it or forget it" !
-This English expression sums up the precautions to take: "if you can't cook it, if you can't peel it, then avoid eating it".
-It is better to cook meat, fish and shellfish thoroughly.
-Drink only bottled water (opened in front of you) or boiled water.
+To avoid intestinal discomfort, a few basic tips are in order.
+Related to the ingestion of contaminated food or drink, the famous "tourista" or "traveler's diarrhea" has an infectious origin, most often bacterial (Escherichia coli, salmonella), sometimes viral (rotavirus, norovirus), or parasitic (such as amoebae).
+This is why you should always wash your hands before eating or handling food.
+If soap and water are not available, use a hydro-alcoholic solution.
+As a general rule, avoid ice cubes, raw foods, raw vegetables and unpeeled fruit. " Cook it, peel it or forget it !
+If you can't cook it, if you can't peel it, don't eat it".
+Meat, fish and shellfish are best cooked thoroughly.
+Drink only bottled (opened in front of you) or boiled water.
 Coffee and tea are "safe" drinks.
-Also, it is preferable to brush your teeth with bottled mineral water or water that has been purified with disinfectant tablets such as Micropur® or Aquatabs®.
-Hotels generally provide mineral water in their guests' rooms.
+Similarly, it's best to brush your teeth with bottled mineral water, or water purified with disinfectant tablets such as Micropur® or Aquatabs®.
+Hotels generally provide mineral water in guest rooms.

 Smokers Smokers Kenya